Helping Families Regain Their Strength

 Basics of Divorce & Family Law Litigation

 Not all family law matters involve litigation, but when they do, it is important to have a skilled trial lawyer in your corner.
-Jackson divorce attorney Mark Chinn has 40 years of legal experience, including a considerable amount of family law litigation.
+Jackson divorce litigation attorney Mark Chinn has 40 years of legal experience, including a considerable amount of family law litigation.
 This enables him to not only creatively strategize to seek a positive result but to properly present his clients’ cases in court.
 Meticulous preparation and aggressive representation during litigation can make all the difference.

 Following is a basic description of divorce litigation in Mississippi.
 In addition to reviewing this information, we welcome you to call our offices anytime to discuss your unique case with a knowledgeable professional.